digao-dalpiaz/DzSocket/README.md

 procedure SendAll(const Cmd: Char; const A: String = '');
 ```

-Send a message to all connected clients.
+Send a message to all authenticated clients.

 ```delphi
 procedure SendAllEx(Exclude: TDzSocket; const Cmd: Char; const A: String = '');
 ```

-Send a message to all connected clients, except to the client specified by `Exclude` parameter.
+Send a message to all authenticated clients, except to the client specified by `Exclude` parameter.

 ```delphi
 function FindSocketHandle(const ID: TSocket): TDzSocket;